| The Global SoS Network

 Break the logistical constraint, in order to minimize the cost of eradicating favela-slum urbanism in the Global South.

-By pursuing the network's PAR Technology Roadmap for Sustainability, which contains a globlal PAR cycle, practically any underdeveloped or developed nation can leverage these short-term results towards placing all of the other SDGs on track by 2030 to be met at a fraction of the projected cost.
-In addition to a drastic reduction of waste of national and international funds, costs will be redirected so that there will be no need to meet SDG Target 17.2, which calls for developed countries to commit a minimum of 0.7 % of their GNP for Official Development Assistance.
+In addiiton to acting upon the dozen or so of rhe network's country-project sketches, and by pursuing the network's Technology Roadmap, which contains a globlal PAR cycle, practically any underdeveloped or developed nation can leverage short-term results towards placing all of the SDGs on track by 2030 at a fraction of the projected cost.
+In addition to a drastic reduction of waste in all countries, ODA outlays will be redirected so that there will be no need to meet SDG Target 17.2, which calls for developed countries to commit a minimum of 0.7 % of their GNP for Official Development Assistance.
 Instead, the main cost will likely be for the biggest affordable-housing and infrastructure construction project in history, which can be delivered through conventional -albeit greatly magnified, financing venues.

-To the uninitiated, meeting the SDGs on time still looks like an untenable proposition.
-For example, temperature records were broken in the years 2014, 2015 and 2016.
+To the uninitiated, placing the SDGs on track still looks like an untenable proposition.
+For example, temperature records were broken in the years 2014, 2015 and 2016; 2024 being the hottest year in human history.
 Furthermore, Dr. James Hansen, who is a Columbia University Adjunt Professor, and was NASA's top climate scientist, has stated that a tipping point was reached in April 2008.
 And although Dr. Hansen has managed to somehow modify his worrisome landmark, in some quarters the jury is still out as to whether the unprecedented continuous increase of global temperature constitutes the first manifestation of catastrophic climate change, or just a fluke.

 Either way, it could be said that were BDP not to be given priority, it is highly likely that the SDGs will run the same luck as the Millennium Development Goals, which offered less than stellar results.
 Considering the stochastic underpinnings of human affairs, the eventual outcome could be the end of the capacity of the ecosphere to sustain human civilization as we know it.